expressjs/expressjs.com/en/migrating-4.md

 <td><a href="https://github.com/expressjs/timeout">connect-timeout</a></td></tr>
 </table>

-For the complete list, see <a href="https://github.com/senchalabs/connect#middleware">https://github.com/senchalabs/connect#middleware</a>.
+For the complete list, see [https://github.com/senchalabs/connect#middleware](https://github.com/senchalabs/connect#middleware).

 In most cases, you can simply replace the old version 3 middleware with its Express 4 counterpart.
 For details, see the module documentation in